sguillema/SES1B-M1/readme.md

 ```
 npm run dev
 ```
-After this, make sure to run the sub server.
+After this, make sure to run the stub server.
 Steps for it can be found below.

 ### Running the Stub server for development
 For development, the application will use a stub server to handle API requests.
 In the project root directory, run the following command to start the server